Cloudxtreme/tidehunter/README.md

 - when you want to increase the chance that specific uri get blocked, you write a uri filter rule for that uri, and set the weight to be a possitive weight, so it add up to the weight calculated by other filters.

+## Install

+this module require jansson lib to parse json:

+    apt-get install libjansson-dev

+or, compile it yourself.

+this module is tested on nginx-1.4.x. compile your nginx:

+    cd nginx-src; ./configure --prefix=/opt/nginx --add-module=PATH/tidehunter

+if you compile the jansson yourself, then you need to edit the nginx-src/objs/Makefile:

+- add "-I PATH\_to\_jansson/include" to ALL_INCS var
+- add "-L PATH\_to\_jansson/lib" to makefile target objs/nginx
+- before run nginx, update your env `export LD_LIBRARY_PATH="LD_LIBRARY_PATH:PATH\_to\_jansson/lib"`